 The H.2A release lists all applications and notices that have been filed or will be filed shortly with the Federal Reserve System under the Bank Holding Company Act, the Change in Bank Control Act, the Home Owners' Loan Act or Regulations Y, LL, MM for which a notice has been sent to the Federal Register and are subject to public comment.

 Comments may be submitted by e-mail at BOS.SRC.Applications.Comments@bos.frb.org.
 The Federal Reserve System will consider comments and any request for a hearing on the applications or notices if they are received by the Federal Reserve Bank of Boston on or before the last date of the comment period.

 Requests for copies of public portions of applications or notices may be submitted by e-mail at BOS.SRC.Applications.Questions@bos.frb.org.
 For the Reserve Bank to fulfill any request for copies, the following information MUST be provided via request: name, address, telephone number, and the application of which a copy is requested.

 Additional Information Related to Applications

 Federal Reserve System Actions and Applications (H.2)

-This page provides links to the H.2 reports concerning the actions of the Board of Governors, its staff, and the Federal Reserve Banks.
-The report also lists the applications received by each Federal Reserve Bank during the week, as well as Community Reinvestment Act ratings issued and examinations scheduled.
-The H.2 report is updated every Monday.
+Weekly actions taken by the Board, its staff and the Federal Reserve Banks are listed in the H.2 release.
+The report also lists the applications received by each Federal Reserve Bank during the week, as well as ratings issued under the Community Reinvestment Act.

 Applications Policy and Guidance